 - Less admin

-From holiday approvals to personal address updates, new technology can simplify your payroll workflow – and reduce your admin.
-The big advantage here is that you can pass on much of the work to your employees.
-This gives them control over their personal information, so they have a vested interest in making sure it’s correct and up to date.
+New technologies can simplify your payroll workflow — and save your bureaucracy – from holiday approvals to personal address updates.
+The main benefit is that you may delegate a lot of the work to your staff.
+Because consumers have authority over their personal data, they have a vested interest in ensuring that it is accurate and up to date.

 - Access information from anywhere

-With online accounting systems, you can get to your payroll information at any time, wherever you happen to be.
-This is a big advantage, since many business owners now spend a lot of their time out of the office.
-All you need is a smartphone, laptop or tablet and you can keep up to date – securely and easily.
+You may access your payroll information at any time, from any location, with online accounting solutions.
+This is a significant benefit, as many business owners now spend a significant amount of time outside of the office.
+All you need is a smartphone, laptop, or tablet to stay current — safely and conveniently.

 Online technology gives everyone more control

-The main goal of online payroll technology is to give everyone more control.
-That means giving your employees control over their personal data and leave applications, and giving you more control over the way the process is run.
+Online payroll technology’s major purpose is to provide everyone more power.
+That includes offering your employees more control over their personal information and leave requests, as well as allowing you more control over how the process is handled.

-But don’t just buy the first payroll accounting package you see.
-This is a fundamental part of your business, so it pays to get it right the first time.
-Choose the right product for you – one that will simplify your payroll and grow as your business grows.
-With the right software, you can free up time and resources to concentrate on what’s really important – building your business.
+But don’t just go out and buy the first payroll accounting software you come across.
+Because this is such an important aspect of your company, it pays to do it properly the first time.
+Choose the perfect product for you – one that will streamline your payroll and expand with your company.
+You may free up time and resources by using the proper tools to focus on what matters most: growing your business.

 Chapter 10: Payroll software for Mac that’s easy to use